 Also available on 📺 YouTube

-Click here to see a video explanation of how you can use the data browser to navigate through your data.
+Click here to see a video explanation of how you can build zero-shot classifiers.

 Zero-shot classifiers are amazing.
 Deriving predictions without labeling any data is great, but they are even better suitable as heuristics:

 - Zero-shot (and few-shot) learning quickly hit plateaus in performance, such that more labeled data doesn't add value.